Yellow bittern: Distribution and habitat

-Yellow bitterns are found in fresh water marshes and swamps.
+The yellow bittern lives in freshwater marshes and swamps.
 It nests in small constructed platforms of reeds or twigs in the vegetation of reed beds or in trees and shrubs adjacent to or above water.

-They lay four to six pale blue-green eggs.
+There has been a single sighting in Great Britain at Radipole Lake in November 1962.
+However, the British Ornithologists' Union has always considered this occurrence to be of uncertain provenance, and it is not accepted onto the official British List.

 Behaviour and ecology

-Yellow bitterns feed on a variety of insects, fish, amphibians, crustaceans, and molluscs.
+The yellow bittern lays four to six pale blue-green eggs.
+It feeds on a variety of insects, fish, amphibians, crustaceans and molluscs.

 Conservation

 The yellow bittern is protected under the Migratory Bird Treaty Act of 1918.